Insights from Kirill Potekhin, CPO at Adapty, shared on the Podlodka podcast.

 Always keep your control running.
 Traffic sources change.
 Attribution shifts.
 Audience composition evolves.
 If you’re not running a proper A/B test, you can’t separate signal from noise.

-Let’s talk about the single biggest onboarding opportunity most apps ignore: localization.
+The single biggest onboarding opportunity most apps ignore

-Not just translation.
-Full localization – language, imagery, narratives, value propositions.
+Not translation.
+Full localization — language, imagery, narratives, value propositions adapted per region.

 1. Structural changes: